 In markets where there is great uncertainty and a sense that the central banks are changing the rules with negative interest rates and subsidies to borrowers, how does one know that one is on the right path?
 For those funds that closely track the underlying index, being so-called "index aware", deviation of performance from that of the index would give a hint of a need for modification to their approach.
 The same question is more challenging for a fund manager who pays no heed at all to index weighting, as is the case with Platinum Asset Management.
 The performance difference can be further amplified in rising markets when, as a matter of policy, the fund manager attempts to reduce volatility by holding cash, augmented by short selling.
-This has indeed been our position and it has been to the cost of unit holders to the extent of 1% per annum relative to the MSCI AC World Index for the last four years.
-In absolute performance terms, the appreciation is fine at 14% per annum.
+This has indeed been our position.

-While disappointed that our strategy has fallen short of our strong longer-term record, we can explain it in terms of unusual market trending and a prolonged period of relatively small dispersions of market returns (i.e. the gap between the strongest performing shares and the weakest).
-You might then challenge and ask "how can you know whether the approach that has been so successful over many cycles still works".
-We ask this question internally and have written extensively about underlying changes in markets and there being "too much of everything, in particular debt".
+Our investment approach has in the past proven to produce strong returns over the long-term.
+However, recent performance of our global funds, including the Platinum Global Fund, has been disappointing.
+We have seen an unusual market trending in the last few years and a prolonged period of relatively small dispersions of market returns (i.e. the gap between the strongest performing shares and the weakest).
+We ask ourselves the question "how can you know whether the approach that has been so successful over many cycles still works" and have written extensively about underlying changes in markets and there being "too much of everything, in particular debt".
 Among other things, this observation leads us to question the efficacy of QE in an inherently deflationary environment and certainly steers us away from buying so-called "cigar butt" value stocks (fundamentally poor or structurally challenged businesses where the only virtue is that they are cheap) in the hope that these companies will revert to a higher valuation in due course.
 However, what has clearly not changed is the tendency for investors to over-react to short-term factors and to crowd around what seem to be the most exciting ideas of the day, and as a consequence over-pay for the privilege.
 These characteristics are evident to all, as highlighted in the opening section of this report and from measures of volatility over time (if anything, high volatility suggests undue skittishness in recent times).

 Starting from first principles, most would agree that if one can assemble a portfolio comprising superior companies that are not priced to perfection, one should be able to outperform over time.

 So how do we define "superior" companies?
 To subjectively rely on general impressions about the management, brand awareness or public profile and the like runs many risks.
-We would prefer to measure a set of variables that give evidence of a history of above average performance.
-The characteristics we favour are superior growth, superior profitability and below average use of financial leverage, and we rank each of our holdings by these factors against our investment universe.
+We would prefer to measure a set of variables that give evidence of a history of above average performance and the characteristics we favour are superior growth, superior profitability and below average use of financial leverage.
+Using these criteria we conducted a review of the portfolio of our long-running flagship Platinum International Fund (PIF), which the Platinum Global Fund's portfolio closely resembles insofar as long positions are concerned, and ranked each of our holdings in PIF's portfolio against our investment universe.
 (For those wishing to know exactly how we build this ranking, please refer to the Appendix at the end of this report.)

 A good outcome for us would be for our actual weighted portfolio to rank better than the average opportunity of the global universe (i.e. to fall within 0-50th percentile of the universe).
-As it happens, our portfolio is a lot more attractive than the average and represents the best value over the last 17 years!
+As it happens, PIF's portfolio is a lot more attractive than the average and represents the best value over the last 17 years!